CollectionBuilder/collectionbuilder-gh/README.md

 - GitHub collaboration and project management
 - [Jekyll](https://jekyllrb.com/) basics
 - working in the Open, open source and open data
+- digital libraries concepts such as "collections as data", minimal computing, data-driven design

 **Note:**
 Since `collectionbuilder-gh` uses [GitHub Pages](https://pages.github.com/), it is only suitable for small collections, with lower resolution images.